jeronimoyepes/reactor-gemelo-digital-backend/REACTOR_API_README.md

 - If an experiment fails, the error message is stored in the database
 - Failed experiments are automatically retried up to the configured limit
 - Permanently failed experiments cannot be retried
-- File validation ensures only Excel files are accepted
+- File validation ensures only TSV files are accepted
 - Required columns are validated before processing
 - Timeout detection prevents experiments from getting stuck

 ## File Storage

-- Excel files are stored in the `uploads/` directory (configurable via `UPLOADS_DIR`)
+- TSV files are stored in the `uploads/` directory (configurable via `UPLOADS_DIR`)
 - Files are renamed with UUIDs to prevent conflicts
 - Files are automatically cleaned up if database operations fail